absolutebison287/peteralert/README.md

 - one thousand and one subtract one alerts

 WIP:
-peter alert discord rich presence (peteralertrich.exe)
+peter alert discord rich presence (peteralertrichpresence.exe WITHIN THE peteralertrichpresence.zip FILE)
 - peter alert with discord rich presence to display how many peter alerts received
 - likely to have more features worked on like spectate or whatever